7 Ways You Can Leverage Social Listening in Content Marketing

 What exactly can you extract from the data?
 First of all, it is possible to see changes of discussion volume and of social media reach over time.
 This insight gives you a concept of popularity of your content on the Internet.
 There is also a sentiment structure which illustrates general attitude of readers toward your content.
 Then you’ve got sources of mentions which help you understand on which platforms your audience is the most active.

 Popular practice among content marketers and bloggers, especially when they are getting started with blogging, is to write guest post for other websites.
 However, there is no point of contributing to some blog of a company that has nothing to do with yours.
 Cooperating with competition might not be the greatest idea as well.
 An article exchange may bring you additional traffic from your partner’s page and diversify the content on your site, but it has to be done right.

 How to find a good partner for cooperation?
-Monitor phrases and topics that are related to your industry with social listening tool and then analyze websites that publish articles on similar topics in regard to their size.
+Monitor phrases and topics that are related to your industry with social listening tools and then analyze websites that publish articles on similar topics in regard to their size.
 If you are a small business owner you should start with similar companies, but together with your growth reach out to bigger and bigger ones.

 6. Use data for your analyses articles

 Data from social media monitoring is a perfect source for backing your case studies and articles with social media insights.
 You can extract lots of useful information from monitoring and draw interesting conclusions basing on them.

 For instance, you can track mentions related to food and learn some interesting facts about online users’ eating behavior.
 Not only will this article be interesting, but also very useful for restaurants or catering companies.
 Such analysis will provide the concerned with information about when and on which platforms users write about eating, what is the context of conversation, what is sentiment structure etc.